a-castellano/toggl-jira-work-logger/README.md

 * **JIRA_USER** - Your username
 * **JIRA_PASSWORD** - Your Password
 * **TOGGL_API_KEY** - Your [Toggl API token](https://support.toggl.com/api-token/)

+**Warning!** If you are using Docker you must include TZ environment variable to let the Docker Container know in which timezone we are.

 **toggl-jira-work-logger** needs three arguments to work
 * Start Date.